Vietnam.vn - Nền tảng quảng bá Việt Nam

 IPEF currently includes 14 negotiating countries, accounting for about 40% of global gross domestic product (GDP), including Australia, Brunei, Fiji, India, Indonesia, Japan, Malaysia, New Zealand, the Philippines, Singapore, South Korea, Thailand, the United States and Vietnam.
 The countries have reached agreements on almost all pillars, except trade.

-Việt Nam gửi 3 thông điệp tại Hội nghị Ấn Độ Dương Vietnam sends 3 messages at Indian Ocean Conference
+Việt Nam gửi 3 thông điệp tại Hội nghị Ấn Độ Dương Vietnam sends 3 messages at the Indian Ocean Conference

-"Indo-Pacific: A French-Vietnamese Intersectional Vision" in France
+"Indo-Pacific: A French-Vietnamese Interaction Vision" in France

 Source